rehierl/node-tree-outliner/1-2-node-trees/3-3-path-sequence.md

 end
 ```

-The sequence of paths generated this way is referred to as
+The sequence of paths generated this way will be referred to as
 **the path sequence of** a given root/tree.

 * the tree's path sequence := `pathSequenceOf(root)`